Index or Summary of Anchor Links on Your Site

 It may seem a little confusing, I think all of this could be better explained on video.
 Anyway, use your head a little, speed up your work and index your articles to stand out from the competition and improve your SEO.

-I also did a very long video class talking about how I write my articles.
+I also made a long video lesson talking about how I write my articles.
 You can watch it below: